 The problem with sugar being addictive is it means we crave it and over indulge in sugary foods, which can lead to all the above health problems.
 Sugar causes dopamine to be released in the brain which gives us feelings of pleasure.
 The problem is our brains become desensitised to dopamine with ‘use’ and so to get that same feeling of pleasure we need more and more.
 Just like how drug addiction works.
 I don’t want to be a slave to something and addicted to something which is then out of my control.
 Do you?

 Added refined sugar causes so many health problems like the above and then some.
-It’s best to seriously reduce your intake or consider quitting it altogether to safeguard your health now and for the future.
+It’s best to seriously reduce your intake or consider quitting it all together to safeguard your health now and for the future.